ravivendra/goonung/README.md

 	 `$ go get -u github.com/ravivendra/goonung`

 Currently I am on progress to make it compatible with `GO Modules` fundamental.

+## Coverage Test
+Currently, these codes have been completed with unit test, just run command below to run the test :

+	$ go test -v -cover

+Here is the result of coverage test :

+> ravivendra:goonung ravivendra$ go test -cover
+> PASS coverage:
+> 100.0% of statements
+> ok      github.com/ravivendra/goonung    0.396s

 ## License
 ***MIT License***